uktrade/iigb-beta-content/content/beta/info/500/en_US.md

 ---
-title: "Internal server error"
+title: "There's been a technical problems"
-linkLabel: Please click here to go to the home page
+linkLabel: Go to the Invest in Great Britain home page
 ---

 Sorry, we are experiencing technical problems.